utah-cs3550-fa24/assignments/hw3.md

 As you define these fields, think carefully about:
 1. Which fields have to allow blanks
-2. Which fields should have defaults
+2. Which fields should have defaults and what those defaults should be
 3. For `ForeignKey` fields, what should happen if the related object is deleted